sam-india-007/sam-india-007.github.io/about.md

 ### Co-Curriculars

 I am a part of Nirmaan's PRD, where I help maintain the site.
+Alongside that I am a member of the dev team at DSC, BITS Pilani.

 ### Hobbies